paul-hammant/tbd/content/5-min-overview/index.md

 ^ the speech bubbles are stylized code review comments

-Code review branches can (and should) be deleted after the code review is complete, and be very short lived.
+Code review branches can (and should) be deleted after the code review is complete, and be very short-lived.
 This is tricky for teams new to Trunk Based Development.

 Noe: You want to keep